Grendar1/basic-cpp-pass-generator/README.md

 HOW TO USE:
 1. Download the v1 .exe release.
 2. Click on the .exe, it will open a commandline.
 3. Input the lenght of the password (i.e. the password PENCIL is made out of 6 letters.) so input 6.
-The rage is from 1 to 93, less or more than that will explode your device (kidding).
+The range is from 1 to 93, less or more than that will explode your device (kidding).
 Just dont.

 A basic password generator done in C++ with a few hours of thinking.